Places of interest in the Death Valley area: Racetrack Playa

 Racetrack Playa is a seasonally dry lake (playa) located in the northern part of the Panamint Mountains that is famous for rocks that mysteriously move across its surface.
 During periods of heavy rain, water washes down from nearby mountain slopes onto the playa, forming a shallow, short-lived lake.
 Most of the so-called 'sailing stones' are from a nearby high hillside of dark dolomite on the south end of the playa.
 Similar rock travel patterns have been recorded in several other playas in the region but the number and length of travel grooves on The Racetrack are notable.
 Racetrack stones only move once every two or three years and most tracks last for just three or four years.

 Rainbow Canyon

 Rainbow Canyon is a canyon near the western edge of the park.
 It is commonly used by the United States Military for fighter jet training and is frequented by photographers who, from the canyon rim, are able to photograph jets flying beneath them.
+Since a 2019 plane crash all military air traffic has been banned from flying below the rim.